GoryMoon/InfoDataPack/README.md

 A mod to add tooltip and jei information to items with a datapack

 ## Usage
-You can find examples below, the same examples are available in the `example_datapack` folder
+You can find examples below, the same examples are available in the `example_datapack` folder.
+NBT filtering only works for tooltips, in JEI the item only uses that data to show.

 The json text can for example be generated with the help of [minecraftjson.com](https://minecraftjson.com) or [minecraft.tools](https://minecraft.tools/en/json_text.php)